rdxu1688/183_FinalPaper/paper.md

 ```
 ## **Putting It All Together: Running UMAP**

-This section provides a complete example of applying UMAP to the Palmer Penguins dataset.
-We’ll load the data, clean and normalize it, apply UMAP, and visualize the results in one seamless workflow.
+This section provides a complete example of applying UMAP to the Palmer Penguins dataset provided by the UMAP documentation website.[^UMAP_doc] We’ll load the data, clean and normalize it, apply UMAP, and visualize the results in one seamless workflow.

 ---